Wildlight (photo agency)

-Wildlight was an Australian photo agency operating from the 1980s and specialising in imagery of that country.
+Wildlight was an Australian photo agency operating 1985–2013 which specialised in imagery of that country.
+In the digital age it continued as a photo library using image assets of its photographers before the digitised material was transferred to the firm Ikosol, and the analogue originals archived.

 Establishment

 The founders were partners Christina De Water and Phil Quirk, with Carolyn Johns who met Quirk as they photographed for Rick Smolan's A Day in the Life of Australia project during 1981–2.
 De Water, Johns and Quirk, had discussions with these international photographers, many of whom were attached to photo agencies, as they passed through Sydney on their way to assignments, and realised an Australian agency could offer similar and better services to international magazines and publishers.
 In 1984 they met with Oliver Strewe about forming such a cooperative, and in 1985 Wildlight Photo Agency opened at 165 Hastings Parade Bondi Beach, which was owned by George Carpenter a retired Sydney barrow man, where they stayed for 10 years.
 Subsequent offices were at 87 Gloucester Street, The Rocks, then finally Suite 14, 16 Charles St., Redfern.